cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 described in terms of three specification parameters: `A`, `B`, and `C`.

-These specification parameters enable creating a precise specification while the quantitative allocation discussion is ongoing.
+These specification parameters allow the current specification to be precise while the quantitative allocation discussion is ongoing.
 They will be replaced by specific chosen numbers when the present specification is finalized.